Efficient learning of quantum states prepared with few fermionic non-Gaussian gates: Testing -compressible states

 In this section, we address property testing problem, i.e. the problem of determining whether a state is close or far from the set of states $t$-compressible states (or equivalently we test the Gaussian dimension of a state).
 We begin by establishing an upper bound on the trace distance between a state and the set of $t$-compressible Gaussian states.
 Subsequently, we present a lower bound on the same quantity.
 Finally, we leverage these two bounds to develop a testing algorithm for $t$-compressible Gaussian states.

 We note that the testing problem in the context of fermionic Gaussian states ($t=0$) was also unsolved.
 However, a forthcoming paper~\cite{Bittel2024testing} addresses the testing problem for general, possibly mixed, fermionic Gaussian states.
-Here, we generalize the results presented in~\cite{Bittel2024testing} regarding pure Gaussian testing to the scenario of $t$-compressible Gaussian states, using ideas developed in~\cite{Bittel2024testing}.
+Here, we generalize the results presented in~\cite{Bittel2024testing} regarding Gaussian testing to the scenario of $t$-compressible Gaussian states.